Lambda-X/cljs-repl-web/README.md

 # Clojure Web Repl ([clojurescript.io](http://www.clojurescript.io))

-A reagent app designed to embed a pure ClojureScript REPL in a web page.
+A re-frame app designed to embed a pure ClojureScript REPL in a web page.
 Plumbing kindly provided by
 <a href="https://github.com/ScalaConsultants/replumb">